Developer Training

 Event Storming

 Event Storming is a new and exciting technique to identify events in the domain you are modelling.
-We facilitate workshops for companies where we walk all the participants through what event storming involves and help them through a hands-on exercise.
+We offer workshops for business domain experts where we provide the theory of Event Storming and facilitate a hands-on exercise for Big Picture Event Storming as well as Process Modelling.

-We also assist with facilitating your first actual session, by guiding new users through the process, additionally ensuring that the session is a safe space to allow the best possible outcome.
+We can also assist with facilitating your first actual session by guiding new users through the process, additionally ensuring that the session is a safe space to allow the best possible outcome.

 People attending a KRS event storming session as part of Developer Training